 Many Glacier Hotel

 Built by Great Northern Railway in 1914 and 1915, it’s the largest property in Glacier National Park.
-Inside of its central lobby, find National Park Service Parkitecture elements throughout, like rough-hewn logs used for columns.
+Inside its central lobby, find National Park Service parkitecture elements throughout, like rough-hewn logs used for columns.

 The Many Glacier Hotel features 205 guest rooms, two suites and seven family rooms.
-All rooms offer a private bathroom.
+All rooms have private bathrooms.

 Open seasonal from early June until mid-September.
 Reservations required.